cassidygorsky/5243-Project2/README.md

 ## **Feature Engineering**
 The Feature Engineering section allows users to create new features and modify existing features, providing visual feedback to display the impact of such transformations.
+Click the Update View button to see the effect on transformations on the preview data table.
 #### Target Feature Transformation
 Select a column and transformation method (Log Transformation, Box-Cox, Yeo-Johnson) to see the impact of the transformation on the column.
 Note that the column must have missing values filled in from the data preprocessing step in order for the Box-Cox and Yeo-Johnson to yield results.